Clemson vs. Florida State NCAA Football Odds, Plays and Insights | October 30, 2021

 Florida State Stats and Trends

-- In Florida State's seven games this season, it has three wins against the spread.

-- This season, the Seminoles won ATS in their only game as an underdog of 9.5 points or more.
+- This year, the Seminoles won ATS in their only game as an underdog of 9.5 points or more.

-- Florida State's games this season have gone over the total in three out of seven opportunities (42.9%).
+- Florida State has gone over the point total in 42.9% of its opportunities this year (three times in seven games with a set point total).

-- Florida State is 3-3 against the spread and 3-3 overall in games when it puts up more than 14.6 points.
+- Florida State is 3-3 against the spread and 3-3 overall when the team puts up more than 14.6 points.

-- When Florida State totals over 337.6 yards, the team is 3-2 against the spread and 3-2 overall.
+- When Florida State picks up over 337.6 yards, the team is 3-2 against the spread and 3-2 overall.

-- The Seminoles have turned the ball over five more times (14 total) than the Tigers have forced a turnover (9) this season.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.